 |TECP 73C||Field Experience in Education||1||12||5|

 |TECP 86C||Introduction to Linguistics||3||0||3|

 |TECP 87C||Language, Reading, and Literacy in ESOL||3||0||3|

-- To broaden the candidate’s knowledge, understanding, and appreciation of cultural and linguistic differences, language acquisition, literacy development, and reflective instructional practices within the ESL setting.
+- Broaden the student’s knowledge, understanding, and appreciation of cultural and linguistic differences, language acquisition, literacy development, and reflective instructional practices within the ESOL setting.

-- To enhance the candidate’s abilities to develop and use curricular, instructional, and assessment strategies and materials that raise the achievement levels and increase the academic success of English language learners.
+- Enhance the student’s abilities to develop and use instructional, and assessment strategies and materials that raise the achievement levels and increase the academic success of English language learners.